sxu509/benchmarkingstudy/LM22/README.md

 # LM22 Simulated Benchmarking Data

-This directory contains simulated pseudo-bulk gene expression datasets based on the **LM22 Source GEPs**, commonly used in immune deconvolution benchmarking.
-These files are intended for evaluating the performance of deconvolution algorithms under varying noise conditions and repeated simulations.
+This directory contains simulated pseudo-bulk gene expression datasets based on the **LM22 Source GEPs**.
+These datasets are used for benchmarking deconvolution methods in bulk RNA-seq analysis.

 ## File Descriptions